Working towards openness & accessibility

 Foldables

 Our foldable models have been developed so that you can try letterlocking at home, using pre-prepared guidelines that enable you to make replica models of the letters we studied for this article.
 Red and blue lines indicate whether creases are “mountain” or “valley”.
-The article contains step-by-step instructions for how to fold each one, and you can follow along with videos on our YouTube and Vimeo channels.
+The book contains step-by-step instructions for how to fold each one, and you can follow along with videos on our YouTube and Vimeo channels.